Grawnya/f1-dublin-race-ticket-booking-system/MANUAL_TESTS.md

 > ![Ticket Deleted](documentation/ticket_removed.png)

-If the user wants to select more tickets, they can manually go through and ticket the box next to each row, or alternatively they can filter by who booked the ticket, when it was booked, favourite team and nationality on the right hand side.
+If the user wants to select more tickets, they can manually go through and tick the box next to each row, or alternatively they can filter by who booked the ticket, when it was booked, favourite team and nationality on the right hand side.

 > ![Filter Tickets](documentation/can_filter.png)
 \